Skip to main content

 Annotations

 Add text, arrows, and images directly on your recordings.
-Perfect for tutorials and walkthroughs.
+Perfect for tutorials, walkthroughs, and product demos.

 MP4 & GIF Export

-Export to universally compatible MP4 or lightweight GIF—no more wrestling with MOV files.
+Export to universally compatible MP4 or lightweight GIF.
+No more wrestling with MOV files or hunting for converters.

 Frequently Asked Questions